trigaten/Event_Video_Classification/README.md

 Currently very small dataset

-98% accuracy with LOO cross validatioon
+98% accuracy with LOO cross validation

 90% accuracy with regular train test configuration, using 10 samples in test set